 By using our site and/or placing an order for our products or services, we may collect, use, store and transfer different kinds of personal data about you.
-In respect of all users of our site, the personal data we may collect includes information you send to us when making an enquiry or use the live chat facility and electronic data which is processed when accessing or browsing our site.
+In respect of all users of our site, the personal data we may collect includes information you send to us when making an enquiry or using our live chat facility on our site and electronic data which is processed when accessing or browsing our site.
 If you use our customer portal on our site (the "Portal"), we may also collect your personal data when you register to use and login to the Portal.
 We may also collect your personal data if you sign up to receive marketing emails from us, fill out a form, make an enquiry or create a customer account, for example.

 Our site and our products and services are not intended for children and we do not knowingly collect data relating to children.